 China authorities have done something unprecedented and effectively put entire cities into quarantine.
-The province of Hubei, where the virus originated from and where nearly all deaths have occured, is in a state of complete lockdown.
+The province of Hubei, where the virus originated from and where nearly all deaths have occurred, is in a state of complete lockdown.

 The city is sealed off from the rest of the world and there are many transport restrictions in an attempt to prevent anymore spread of the virus.

-While there have recently been two cases of the virus in the UK, in two people who had recently travelled back from Wuhan (the city the virus orginated from), they have been quarantined in an attempt to prevent spreading to other British nationals.
+While there have recently been two cases of the virus in the UK, in two people who had recently travelled back from Wuhan (the city the virus originated from), they have been quarantined in an attempt to prevent spreading to other British nationals.